Close

 Professional Immigration Services: Precise Legal Guidance

-If you're planning to explore Andorra's unique position between France and Spain, understanding entry requirements is essential for seamless travel.
-Whether you're pursuing business opportunities in Andorra la Vella, exploring the principality's renowned ski resorts, or investigating residency options, our comprehensive visa pathway ensures regulatory compliance.
+If you're planning to explore Andorra's unique position between France and Spain in the Pyrenees, understanding entry requirements is essential for seamless travel.
+Whether you're pursuing business opportunities in Andorra la Vella, exploring the principality's renowned ski resorts, or investigating residency options, Andorra imposes no visa requirements on visitors and requires only a passport or European Union national identity card for entrance.
+However, since the country is accessible only via the Schengen countries of Spain or France, entrance is not possible without entering the Schengen area first, and Schengen visa rules apply de facto.

 Navigating Complex Immigration Requirements

-Andorra maintains distinctive entry protocols as a non-EU microstate, requiring strategic planning for various traveler categories:
+Andorra maintains distinctive entry protocols as a non-EU microstate that is not part of the Schengen Area, requiring strategic planning for various traveler categories:

 • Tourism and Leisure Visitors